Brazilian Air Force: Brazilian Air Force Infantry

-Units of the Esquadrão Aeroterrestre de Salvamento, known as Para-SAR, although it is operationally subordinated to the Readiness Command's 5th Wing, are also part of the Air Force Infantry.
+The Esquadrão Aeroterrestre de Salvamento, known as Para-SAR, although it is operationally subordinated to the Readiness Command's 5th Wing, and its subordinate flights, are also part of the Air Force Infantry.

 Destined to the protection of the air force bases and other terrestrial installation, the air defense forces also manned by the Air Force Infantry.
 At FAB, there are three groups, each stationed in the air bases in Canoas, Manaus and Anápolis.

 The Fire Fighting Service, whether be in the Air Force Command or in air bases, is responsible for maintaining the safety of the various military airfields, shared or not, as well as the buildings of interest of this command.
 Follows international standards of protection to the flight, having like the Central Organ of its management, the Direction of Aeronautical Engineering.
 The military and civilians belonging to this sector are properly qualified professionals and have the need to be continuously alert for the prompt attendance of aeronautical emergencies, which according to ICAO rules have only 3 minutes to attend an aeronautical emergency that occurs in the area Of the aerodrome.

 Formed in 1941 with the formation of the Air Force the Air Force Infantry is organized on a regional basis with units stationed in air bases all over Brazil.